jon-jacky/Piety/BRANCH.md

 [design document](doc/analogies.md).
 In the next phase, we will try to create, test, and run a nontrivial application, working only in [edsel](editors/edsel.md).
-We will see if *edsel* really is usable as a standalone development environent.
+We will see if *edsel* really is usable as a standalone development environment.
 We will make changes in *edsel* as needed  to support this.
 A good application to try might be a text-only web browser that displays web pages in *edsel* windows.